Code-Institute-Submissions/my-cv-final/README.md

 ## UX

 A responsive and clean portfolio is the easiest way to portray your abilities to potential employers.
-Plus, it provides an insight of what you could bring to companies and collaborations.
+Plus, it provides an insight of which skills you could readily bring to companies and collaborations.

 The three main target audiences that this website aims at are: